Coagulation kinetics beyond mean field theory using an optimised Poisson representation

-This is very different from the cases that exhibit gelation, studied by Lushnikov and others, and we might not expect major deviations from a mean field approach, but nevertheless it is possible to demonstrate the analytic procedure, and compare the accuracy of numerical pseudo-population dynamics and averaging with respect to other approaches \cite{Barzykin05,Biham01,Lushnikov03,Bhatt03,Green01,LosertV-K07}, in order to form a view on the usefulness of the approach.
+This is very different from the cases that exhibit gelation, studied by Lushnikov \cite{Lushnikov78} and others \cite{Hendriks85}, and we might not expect major deviations from a mean field approach, but nevertheless it is possible to use the system to demonstrate the analytic procedure, and compare the accuracy of numerical pseudo-population dynamics and averaging with respect to other approaches \cite{Barzykin05,Biham01,Lushnikov03,Bhatt03,Green01,LosertV-K07}, in order to form a view on the usefulness of the approach.
 We do not suggest that such a method is to be preferred over others for such simple examples, since the technique is much more elaborate.
 There might, nevertheless, be cases where the approach might have analytic advantages even where mean field equations are largely adequate, and the area of nucleation modelling and barrier crossing is one worth exploring \cite{Bhatt03,Yvinec12}.